andymeneely/project-timber-wolf/rules/RULES.md

 ![fixer figure](figure_fixer.png)
 {:.card-portrait-small .card-right .rotate-right}

-**Fixers help you plan.** Completing heists give you access to new and ways to spend your Team Cash.
-You can use as many Fixers as you have unlocked.
+**Fixers help you plan.** Completing heists give you access to additional Fixers.
+Fixers provide a variety of helpful bonuses to assist you in future heists.
+You can use as many Fixers as you have unlocked in a given heist.

 **Get the lay of the land**.
 You are welcome (encouraged!) to read ahead and plan your path through River City.
 There are no "spoilers" narrative-wise.
 Fortune favors the prepared.